Juicy, succulent broiled chicken breast is so easy to make, and you can serve it with a variety of side dishes.

 - Position an oven rack 4 inched below the heating element and preheat your broiler on high (500°F).
 Line a large broiler-safe rimmed baking sheet with foil and lightly grease the foil.

 - Dry the chicken breasts with paper towels.

 - Slice each of them horizontally into two even pieces.*

 - Place the chicken pieces on the prepared baking sheet.
 Spray them with oil, season with half the seasonings, then spray with more oil.**

-- Broil the second side for 3-5 more minutes, depending on how thick the chicken pieces are and on how hot is your broiler.
+- Broil the second side for 3-5 more minutes, depending on how thick the chicken pieces are and on how hot your broiler is.
 Their internal temperature should reach 165°F.

-- Let them rest 5 minutes before you serve them.
+- Let the chicken rest for 5 minutes before serving.